THERIGHTFACTS.ORG

 Key Points:

-• Retail sales, a measure of purchases at stores, restaurants and online, rose 0.7% in March from February, well above consensus of 0.3%.
+• Retail sales, a measure of purchases at stores, restaurants and online, rose 0.4% in September, up from 0.1% increase in August.

-• Excluding autos, retail sales rose by 1.1% over the month, well above expectations of 0.4%.
+• Excluding autos, retail sales rose by just 0.5% over the month.

 • Retail sales are not adjusted for inflation and reflect price differences as well as purchase amounts.